Only three millimeters of the card are showing. You pinch them, pull, and watch the paper bow while a hidden glue ridge holds the other corner fast.

 - Mark the exit side lightly in pencil.

-- If the pocket front is soft, torn, vellum, or old book paper, reinforce the exit with a hidden backing strip or folded-over edge before cutting the notch.
+- If the pocket front is soft, torn, vellum, or old book paper, reinforce the exit with a hidden backing strip or folded-over lip before cutting the notch.

 - Cut a small half-circle notch, angled corner, or shallow side slit on the exit side.
 Round the insert corners so they do not spear the pocket channel.